-Covered services include but are not limited to:

-- Semiprivate room (or a private room if medically necessary) - Meals, including special diets - Skilled nursing services - Physical therapy, occupational therapy, and speech therapy - Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.) - Blood including storage and administration.
-Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
-All other components of blood are covered beginning with the first pint used. - Medical and surgical supplies ordinarily provided by SNFs - Laboratory tests ordinarily provided by SNFs - X-rays and other radiology services ordinarily provided by SNFs - Use of appliances such as wheelchairs ordinarily provided by SNFs - Physician/Practitioner services

-A prior hospital stay may be required.
+Services that are covered for you What you must pay when you get these services Covered services include but are not limited to: For each Medicare-covered SNF stay, you are required to pay the Semiprivate room (or a private room if medically necessary) Meals, including special diets applicable cost-sharing, starting Skilled nursing services with Day 1 each time you are admitted.
+Physical therapy, occupational therapy, and speech therapy You pay these amounts until Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.) you reach the out-of-pocket maximum.
+Prior Authorization is required . • Blood - including storage and administration.
+Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
+All other components of blood are covered beginning with the first pint used.
+Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs • X-rays and other radiology services ordinarily provided by SNFs • Use of appliances such as wheelchairs ordinarily provided by SNFs Physician/Practitioner services A prior hospital stay may be required.
 Generally, you will get your SNF care from network facilities.
 However, under certain conditions listed below, you may be able to pay in-network cost-sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.

-- A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care). - A SNF where your spouse is living at the time you leave the hospital.
+A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care). • A SNF where your spouse is living at the time you leave the hospital.